oracle/python-oracledb/doc/src/user_guide/installation.rst

 ===================================

-Python-oracledb is available as a Universal binary for Python 3.8, or later, on Apple Intel and M1 architectures.
+Python-oracledb is available as a Universal binary for Python 3.8, or later, on Apple Intel and Apple Silicon (M1, M2, M3) architectures.
 A binary is also available for Python 3.7 on Apple Intel.

 Install python-oracledb
 -----------------------